Resources · Meeting Types

 Have some time

-Most groups suggest a year or more of continuous sobriety before sharing a long-form story.
+Many groups suggest at least a year of continuous sobriety before sharing a long-form story, though requirements vary by group conscience.

 Tell the whole arc